spring-attic/sagan/doc/gs-author-guidelines.md

 ## misc

-- use 'hello' as package.
+- use 'hello' as the package
+- keep the package hierarchy flat unless there is a strong reason to add subpackages
+- use 'Application' as the name of the class with a `main()` method
 - single blank line between `package` declaration and `import` declarations
 - single blank line between `import` declarations and class declaration.